USDepartmentofLabor/Developer/Highlights/2015/_posts/2015-09-28-ilab-child-labor.md

 Through its API, the Labor Department is opening the gates to ILAB’s massive reservoir of data on child and forced labor.
 Code from the Sweat & Toil app is also [open source](https://github.com/USDepartmentofLabor/Child-Labor), enabling developers to understand how we use the API for our needs.
-By making this information on child labor and forced labor available and sharing our code, ILAB is making its data readily available and useful to the public.
+By making this information on child labor and forced labor available and sharing our code, ILAB is fulfilling a key federal priority to modernize information technology to make more data readily available and useful to the public.

 <a href="{{ site.baseurl  }}/others/sweat-and-toil/" style="margin-top: 2em;" class="button radius button_wide">View ILAB’s child labor and forced labor data </a>